alex-touza/fractal-explorer/README.md

 The author, however, isn't completely satisfied with the priject.
 Over the following months, the theoretical study will be extended and the web app will be worked on further.

+## Methodology

+The paper and the presentation use Typst, a powerful typesetting system (better than LaTeX).

+The web technologies used are listed here.

+- Astro + Vite (to be replaced by a bare Vite stack)
+- TypeScript
+- WebGL

 ## Development

 It is recommended to use IntelliJ IDEA to open the whole project.
 Other IDEs may be used to open each module.